 A fricassee simply means meat, usually poultry, which has been cut in pieces, browned, and then stewed in a gravy which includes vegetables.
-I’ve done some Googling and have seen Cajun fricassee’s, and several recipes with beef or lamb.
+I’ve done some Googling and have seen recipes Cajun fricassee’s, and several recipes with beef or lamb.
 I want to cook and devour them all.

 Don’t forget a chunk of rustic bread to sop up that gravy.

-- 1 pounds whole chicken cut into 11 pieces (reserve back and wing tips for another use, such as stock), 3 1/2 to 4
+- 1 whole chicken cut into 11 pieces (reserve back and wing tips for another use, such as stock), 3 1/2 to 4 pounds

 - Coarse salt and freshly ground pepper